amarakon/dfm/README.md

 DFM is a simple file manager that uses Dmenu.
 Instead of opening a slow graphical environment, you open Dmenu and quickly choose whatever file you want to manipulate.
 It supports multiple selections and wildcards.
+DFM is the fastest file manager because it is only usable with the keyboard.
 Please submit an issue or a pull request if you do want any changes.

 ## Usage